 Benefits are generally calculated according to your average indexed monthly earnings, which include up to 35 years of your highest-earning years.
 The SSA then applies a formula to determine your primary insurance amount.

 For many Americans, this money is crucial — Social Security accounts for about 30% of the income received by folks over age 65.
-As people live longer and legislators wrestle over future of Social Security, the cost of retirement is surging: In 2022, federal data shows retired households spent an average of $54,975, including $11,186 on shelter, $8,065 on transportation and $7,505 on health care.
+As people live longer and legislators wrestle over future of Social Security, the cost of retirement for retirees is surging: In 2022, federal data shows retired households spent an average of $54,975, including $11,186 on shelter, $8,065 on transportation and $7,505 on health care.

 More from Money: